wolframhwang/Mathematical-Symbol-Recognition/README.md

-because, we input special symbol in speical way each symbol.
+because, we input to computer special symbol in speical way each symbol.